RyanRana/ryanrana.github.io/README.md

 <li>Articles</li>
 <li>Contact</li>

-Template is free to use but the foot note at the bottom of the index page must stay: $copy 2021 Ryan Rana
+Template is free to use but the foot note at the bottom of the index page must stay: © 2021 Ryan Rana